 However, Consumer Labs reports, "It is not known if these low doses are as effective as higher doses."

-Bearing this in mind, here are the seven health benefits of CBD oil to watch.
+Bearing this in mind, here are the seven clinically tested benefits of CBD oil to watch.

 Anxiety is one of the most oft-cited benefits touted by those who have begun taking CBD oil on a regular basis, but at present, evidence in favor of these therapeutic effects seem uncertain at best.